-- Screening, diagnosis, and treatment related to physical/developmental/behavioral health - Children and Family Treatment and Support Services (when designated a children's provider) - Children's Home and Community Based Services (when designated a children's provider)
+- Screening, diagnosis, and treatment related to physical/developmental/behavioral health - Children and Family Treatment and Support Services (when designated a children's provider) - · Children's Home and Community Based Services (when designated a children's provider)

-Behavioral Health Provider Training
+Provider Training

-MVP provides resources for provider training regarding Behavioral Health services and special populations including HARP, CHCBS and CFTSS.
-The training is available online at myphealthcare.com/providers/education.
-All Participating Providers in MVP's Medicaid Managed Care program are required to complete this training.
+MVP provides resources for provider training regarding Behavioral Health services and special populations including Foster Care, HARP, CHCBS and CFTSS.
+The training is available at myphealthcare.com/providers/ education.
+All Participating Providers in MVPs Medicaid Managed Care program are required to complete Voluntary Foster Care training.
 The training outlines information including the following:

-- Determining a child's eligibility for the CHCBS program (e.g. Targeting Criteria, Risk Factors, Functional Limitations) - How to work with MVP on developing and reviewing a Plan of Care (POC) for these members. - How to determine if an MVP member is enrolled in this program as they will not have a different line of business, only additional benefits. - How to determine the additional benefits for these members. - Utilization and Case Management Requirements regarding required specialized services. - · Any special billing and coding requirements, data interface, documentation requirements, Provider profiling programs, and for these members.
+- Overview of Foster Care population and Article 29-I Voluntary Foster Care Agencies and services - Determining a child's eligibility for the CHCBS program (e.g. Targeting Criteria, Risk Factors, Functional Limitations) - How to work with MVP on developing and reviewing a Plan of Care (POC) for these Members - How to determine if an MVP Member is enrolled in this program as they will not have a different line of business, only additional benefits - How to determine the additional benefits for these Members - Utilization and Case Management Requirements regarding required specialized services - · Any special billing and coding requirements, data interface, documentation requirements, Provider profiling programs, and for these Members